Tobiaslohre/docker-minecraft-homelab/README.md

 ## Security Note

-The server is currently tested on the local network only.
+The server is publicly reachable through a DNS record and router port forwarding.

 Before exposing the server publicly, router port forwarding and firewall rules should be reviewed carefully.
 Administrative access should remain restricted to SSH on the local network or trusted IP addresses only.

 ## Next Step

-The next phase of this project is to make the server publicly reachable using router port forwarding and a custom domain managed through Cloudflare DNS.
+The next phase of this project is to add automated backups and basic monitoring for the Minecraft server.

 ## Future Improvements